-The diagnostic mammogram is a step towards confirming the presence of breast cancer in patients that are already showing signs or symptoms.
+The diagnostic mammogram is a step towards or ruling out the presence of breast cancer in patients that are already showing signs or symptoms.
 These signs or symptoms could be detected from a physical exam or from a screening mammogram result.

 The signs and symptoms could be one or more of the following:

 Breast lumps or axillary lumps: these are assessed for hardness, asymmetry with the other breast, fixation to skin or muscle, and irregularity of shape.

 Skin dimpling: this is when the skin looks like the pitting skin of an orange.